Gathering Hardware/Software Details | Describing the Problem

 You'd be surprised at how often restarting your computer resolves issues with:

-If the computer won't start, ensure that all cables are secure and that the power is on (check indicator lights).
+If the computer won't start, ensure that all cables are secure and that the power is on (check for indicator lights).

 This assumes that you haven't blown a circuit breaker.
 You may need to replace defective power cables or power bars.